timothyvermeiren/tableau-dashbhoarder/README.md

 # tableau-dashbhoarder
-Hoards dashboards from Tableau Server or Tableau Cloud, to local images
+Hoards dashboards from Tableau Server or Tableau Cloud, to local images.
+In other words, kind of an automated downloader of Tableau dashboards.

 ## Installation